Gh05ts/Pokedex/README.md

 Work in progress.

+Things done:
+* Load list of pokemon from pokeapi and generate a recycler view on that.
+* Add clickEvent to recycler view
+* Generate another activty with details
+* Added images with proper styling like old pokedex, even a blue orb on top!

 Feature to add:
 * Search on the Recycler View.
-* Pokemon description
+* Pokemon description text
 * Base stats
 * Maybe something related to moves
-* Add sounds and map it to the black button image
+* Add cries and map it to the black button image

 App Demo (graininess because of bad gif converter, not in app):
 ![Gif](demo.gif)